Reading Time: 8 minutes

 When you’re looking for a cold drink, reusable cups will be available from booths and roaming sellers throughout Hong Kong Stadium.
 This is part of the Green Sevens campaign.
 You just have to pay HKD $10 deposit for your first cup.
 When buying another drink, hand over your cup and it will be exchanged for a clean one.
 If buying jugs of drinks, keep your own cup throughout the day and get your deposit back at the end of the day.
 Amazingly, this reusable cup campaign has cut waste in half and re-purposing event food has provided meals for thousands of underprivileged Hong Kongers. rom 8 march to 2 April 2023, visitors can purchase the bundle package one-stop at the Hong Kong Rugby Union’s website (Link).
 Ticket holders of Cathay/HSBC Hong Kong Sevens may use the designated hyperlink distributed by the Hong Kong Rugby Union to enjoy exclusive discounts on Ocean Park and Water World admission tickets.

-Missed out on tickets?
+Missed Out on Tickets?

 Various venues around Hong Kong will have games on a big screen, some will also offer food stalls and family- friendly entertainment for spectators who don’t make it to the stadium.
 However, if you’re really set on going and still want tickets, keep an eye on the various HK Facebook groups for swaps and sales.
 Every year there are tickets going spare in the days leading up to the event, as people’s plans do change.
 Don’t give up hope.